Mikaela/mikaela.github.io/index.markdown

 ---
 layout: default
-excerpt: Index with short biography and links to longer one.
-This excerpt has room for improvement.
+excerpt: "Index with short biography and links to longer one.
+This excerpt has room for improvement."
 ---

 ***[#GirlsLikeUs] ♥ [AS] ♥ [Feminist] 🂱 [Linux] user since 2008